 We only publish original content and we heavily favour Canadian content.

 WPCH accepts blog post pitches on an ongoing basis.
-All pitches should be sent to email@example.com, with the subject line “Blog Pitch—[Potential Headline].”
+Please send your pitch to email@example.com with the subject line “Blog Pitch—[Potential Headline].”
 In under 300 words, please provide us with a brief description of the post.
 Let us know your proposed word count, when you can get a draft to us, and if you plan to interview anyone.

 We’re committed to publishing writers of colour, especially Black and Indigenous writers.
 If you are a writer of colour who wants more support in crafting a pitch or developing an angle for a blog post, feel free to email us at firstname.lastname@example.org.